-Shares in Linde (NYQ:LIN) are currently trading at 249.24 but the question for investors is how much the economic chaos of 2020 will impact on its price.
+Shares in Schaeffler India (NSI:SCHAEFFLER) are currently trading at ₹2,183 but a key question for investors is how much a prolonged spell of economic uncertainty will impact the price.

-The answer comes down to judging whether Linde is well placed to ride out economic shocks and market volatility.
+The answer comes down to judging whether Schaeffler India is well placed to ride out economic shocks.
 To do that, you have to look at its profile to see where its strengths lie.